Dictation

 Microphone Not Working

-- Check microphone access permissions for your IDE
+- Check your IDE permissions for microphone access

 Poor Transcription Quality